 Have an adequate number of qualified full-time employees in the UAE; incur an adequate amount of operating expenditure in the UAE; and hold adequate physical assets here.

 In case that the corporate company has not obtained any revenue from the above-related operations in the financial year, it is not necessary to submit a statement of economic substance.
 If the business enterprise follows the specifications stated but fails to comply with the legislation, then a liability varying from AED 10,000-50,000 would have to be charged.
 If the regulatory authority finds that an individual consistently fails to comply with the Economic Content Examination, a liability of AED 50,000-300,000 can be levied.
 The authority can even cancel, withdraw or refuse the company’s license renewal.

 How Riz and Mona Consultancy Can Help You?

-Our experienced team will assist you to determine whether you are within the rules and guide you as to what actions are required to ensure full compliance.
-We are here to help you with creating ESR Notification until generating the final report.
-Contact us for any guidance related to Economic Substance Regulation
+Our skilled professionals, at Riz and Mona Consultancy, will help you decide whether you are within the rules and advise you as to what steps are required to ensure maximum compliance.
+We are here to help you build the ESR notification before the final report is generated.
+For any advice relevant to Economic Substance Regulations, contact us.